Escape from Duckov: Sales

 Team Soda announced that Escape from Duckov sold a million units by October 22, 2 million units by October 28, and 3 million units by November 8, 2025.
-The game has reached a peak of over 300 thousand concurrent players on Steam.
+The game reached a peak of over 300 thousand concurrent players on Steam.

+Jeff Chen said that, by his own pre-release estimates, selling 300 thousand units would be good, selling 500 thousand units would be far beyond expectations, and selling anything beyond that would be more than he dared imagine.